 When a good financial management is in place, a sound financial decision is made which affects the entire business operation because various departments duties such as production and marketing are intertwined.
-Financial decision can make or break the organization.
+A financial decision can make or break the organisation.
 It is necessary to consult capable hands before making a financial decision so as not to cripple the business.
-Here, all facts and figures, budgets financial statements are analyzed using various financial tool so that a proper decision is made which will maximize the profit and value of the organization and reduce the risk that might occur.
+Here, all facts and figures, budgets financial statements are analyzed using the various financial tools so that a proper decision is made which will maximise the profit and value of the organisation and reduce the risk that might occur.